-- The clothing worn by students should be appropriate and not so unusual that undue attention results in the disruption of the educational process.
-Only logos and/or language, which represent healthy living, are permitted. - For safety reasons, flip-flops and other types of sandals without heel straps as well as high heels cause a safety concern for active play, and should not be worn to school. - 3.
-For health reasons, all children should always be clean and come to school in clean clothing. - Patches or T-shirts that are profane or suggestive must never be worn at school. - Outside recess during the winter months is very important to the health of our children; therefore, we encourage them to bring a winter coat, gloves, and hats.
+- 1. The clothing worn by students should be appropriate and not so unusual that undue attention results in the disruption of the educational process.
+Only logos and/or language, which represent healthy living, are permitted. - 2.
+For safety reasons, Heelys, flip-flops and other types of sandals without heel straps as well as high heels cause a safety concern for active play. - 3.
+For health reasons, all children should always be clean and come to school in clean clothing. - 4.
+Patches or T-shirts that are profane or suggestive must never be worn at school. - 5.
+Outside recess during the winter months is very important to the health of our children; therefore, we encourage them to bring a winter coat, gloves, and hats.
 Students must bring a coat to school during winter months in case of an emergency. - Spandex, crop tops, short shorts, and tops with gaping neck openings, and armholes should not be worn to school.
 Clothing should provide adequate coverage of the body. - 7.
-If your student has a history of bathrooming issues, please include a second set of clothing, especially pants, and underwear, in the student's backpack. - Hair color should not be a distraction to the educational process.
-The teacher and/or administrators may determine if hair color is a distraction.
+If your student has a history of bathrooming issues, please include a second set of clothing, especially pants, and underwear, in the student's backpacks.